Python session 2

 To improve the code, try to implement these two changes:

-• Instead of using print() statements, it is recommended to use the ReviewManager’s logger.
+• Instead of using print() statements, use the ReviewManager’s logger.

-• Instead of using the record dicts, it is recommended to work with the Record class and its update_field() method.
+• Instead of using the record dicts, work with the Record class and its update_field() method.

 git reset --hard 8a4d064771f2b527b6479ac967bde0a5aabd9b19